 Yes.
 You should report household furnishings such as furniture, window treatments, fans, art work, bedding, and appliances (excluding refrigerator, dishwasher, water heater and range/oven).

 The Property Appraiser’s Office is required to place an assessed value on all tangible personal property regardless of whether or not a tax return is filed (F.S.
 193.073).
 In the absence of owner input, they will be forced to estimate a value based on the best available information.
-Additionally, per statute, a penalty of 25% will be applied for failure to file and you waive your right to a Value Adjustment Board appeal (see below).
+Additionally, per statute, a penalty of up to 25% will be applied for failure to file and you waive your right to a Value Adjustment Board appeal (see below).

 All return forms should be filed with the Property Appraiser’s Office.
 If you were not in business on January 1st of the tax year, please indicate on the form the date you went out of business, the manner in which the assets were disposed of, sign and date the return form, and send it to their office.
 If the business was sold, provide the name of the new owner, date sold, and how the assets were disposed of.